 Rockwood announced its revised free and reduced price policy for school children unable to pay the full price of meals served in schools under the National School Lunch Program and the School Breakfast Program.

 Local education officials have adopted the following family-size income criteria for determining eligibility:

 Each add'l member

 Children from families whose current income is at or below those shown are eligible for free or reduced price meals.
-Applications are available at the school office.
-To apply, fill out a Free and Reduced Price School Meals Family Application and return it to the school.
+Applications are available at the school office and online on this web page.
+To apply, fill out a Free and Reduced Price School Meals Family Application and return it to the school office or complete the online application.
 The information provided on the application is confidential and will be used only for the purpose of determining eligibility.
 Applications may be submitted any time during the school year.
 A complete application is required as a condition of eligibility.
 A complete application includes: (1) household income from all sources or Food Stamp/TANF case number, (2) names of all household members, and (3) the signature and last four digits of social security number or indication of no social security number of adult household member signing the application.
 School officials may verify current income at any time during the school year.

 Foster children may be eligible regardless of the income of the household with whom they reside.

 If a family member becomes unemployed or if family size changes, the family should contact the school to file a new application.
 Such changes may make the children of the family eligible for these benefits.

 Households will be notified of their children’s eligibility status for free or reduced price meals.
 If any children were not listed on the eligibility notice for families receiving SNAP, TANF or FDPIR, the household should contact Rockwood Child Nutrition or school to have free meal benefits extended to those children.